Jamie956/Jamie956.github.io/frontend/angular.md

 **Components' key characteristics**

-Components have some concepts that drive their design and architecture.
+Components have some concepts that drive their design and architecture:

 - Encapsulation—Keeping component logic in a single place
 - Isolation—Keeping component internals hidden from external actors